SebastianBitBlocker/PID/README.md

+## PID Controller on C++
 This project contains an implementation of a PID controller

 The controller is implemented in C++ and its corresponding testing and visualization is developed in Octave

 ## Configuration
-Select the desired properties of the Plant and the Controller in the file `createPID.cpp`
+Select the desired properties of the Plant and the Controller in the file `createPID.cpp` and run it to generate the system response

 ![configuration](./Images/Configuration.png)

-## Excecution
+## Execution

 ### For Linux users
 The project contains a Bash skript for excecution in Linux.
 Execute the file `run_plotter.sh` developed in Linux Manjaro.